samiemostafavi/autoran/docs/oai-sa5g-e320/prep-host-for-e320.md

-# Prepare a Radio Host for E320 SDR
+# Prepare a Radio Host for E320 SDR and Openairinterface

 ## Setting Up the Host